grazaerd/dnperf-public/README.md

 # DNPERF
 ## List of changes
 - Port some functions of d3dx9math to DXMATH (compiled with AVX)
-- Ice stacks attaches only once.
-(Damage is still the same, but I might find an alternative without affecting the visuals)
+- Ice stacks attach only once.
+> - (Damage is still the same, ~~but I might find an alternative without affecting the visuals.
+Currently found a workaround and implementing it as soon as possible)~~.
+Will be sticking with "attach only once".
+It still frame drops with the other workaround.
 - Removed a lot of Critical Sections.
 - Increased FPS on 8man (raid) or 8v8 PVP repsawn
 - Removed equipment score for less stuttery when browsing/comparing equipments

+## Upcoming releases
+- Port zlib to use zlib-ng (runtime check to use AVX/AVX2/AVX512 etc)
+- Decrease loading at startup by 6-10s or more depends on the system
+- Use of SIMD on C libraries

 ## List of did not fix (might be a TODO)
 - Micro-stutters/stutters (most likely heap related or reading files that blocks the thread)